- After studying this section, you should be able to describe:

 Fig 11.3.3 Toroidal Power Transformer

-A popular design for power transformers is based on the toroidal core shown in Fig 11.3.3.
-This design gives excellent linkage between primary and secondary as both coils are wound on the same do-nut shaped core.
-Eddy current losses are kept low by the either winding the core in a spiral from a strip of grain oriented steel or molding the core from high permeability ferrite core material.
-The toroidal transformer construction, although generally more expensive than E-I laminated core types, provides a smaller and lighter transformer than for a given power rating, together with higher efficiency and less leakage of magnetic field around the transformer.
+A popular design for power transformers is based on the toroidal core shown in Fig 11.3.3, (A toroid is simply a do-nut shaped core).
+This design gives excellent linkage between primary and secondary as both coils are wound on top of each other around the same core, rather than the separate windings used on E-I transformer cores.
+Eddy current losses in the toroidal core are kept low by either making the core from a spiral strip of grain oriented steel or molding the core from high permeability ferrite core material.
+The toroidal transformer construction, although generally more expensive than E-I shaped laminated steel core types, the toroidal core provides a smaller and lighter transformer than for a given power rating, together with higher efficiency and less leakage of magnetic field around the transformer.

-One advantage of transformers is that there is no electrical connection between the input circuit connected to the primary and the output circuit connected to the secondary; they can therefore be used to electrically isolate two circuits.
+One advantage of transformers (except for Autotransformers) is that there is no electrical connection between the input circuit connected to the primary and the output circuit connected to the secondary; they can therefore be used to electrically isolate two circuits.